ShoweryCellar34/Pentagram/README.md

 # What is Pentagram?

-Pentagram is a basic application framework whuch uses GLFW, ImGui, GLAD, stb, glm, and spdlog for convenient, easy window creation and frameloop.
+Pentagram is a basic application framework which uses GLFW, ImGui, GLAD, stb, glm, and spdlog for convenient, easy window creation and frameloop.
 I have created an [example app](https://github.com/ShoweryCellar34/Pentagram-Demo.git) for demonstration.

 ## How to clone